jollyjerr/knowledge/math/trigonometry/matrices.md

 (The arrows are there but I'm just going to use `Ma = b` for notes)

-You can then solve for `a` by multipling M by it's inverse:
+You can then solve for `a` by multiplying M by it's inverse:

 ```
 M^-1 * Ma = M^-1 * b